yegor256/blog/_posts/2016/aug/2016-08-05-distributed-teams-are-higher-quality.md

 team _can_ deliver code of much higher quality than a co-located one, and now I'll explain why.
 Of course, not every distributed team can do that.
 Most of them can't even deliver code that works, let alone quality code.
-But if a team&mdash;a distributed one&mdash;is managed according to the principles I'll explain now, the quality will be much higher than the same team can achieve if co-located.
+But if a team---a distributed one---is managed according to the principles I'll explain now, the quality will be much higher than the same team can achieve if co-located.
 What I'm going to show you is that working in a [remote mode]({% pst 2017/may/2017-05-02-remote-slaves %}),